OttieOtter

 It was 54 degrees when we woke up - cold enough to turn on the heater in our travel trailer for 10 minutes or so.

-After breakfast, we headed south, from Cheyenne Mountain state park, on highway 115, about 30 miles to Penrose, and turned west on highway 50 to Canon City to take the Royal Gorge Route train along the Arkansas river through the Royal Gorge.
+After a taco breakfast, we headed south from Cheyenne Mountain State Park on Highway 115, about 30 miles to Penrose, and turned west on Highway 50 to Canon City to take the Royal Gorge Route train along the Arkansas River through the Royal Gorge.

-We arrived at the Royal Gorge Route train station about 2 1/2 hours early and decided that we had enough time to go visit the Royal Gorge Bridge.
-We drove west on highway 50 to the town of Royal Gorge and turned left on County Road 3a that meanders towards the Royal Gorge Bridge Park.
+We arrived at the Royal Gorge Route train station about 2 1/2 hours early and decided that we had enough time to visit the Royal Gorge Bridge.
+We drove west on Highway 50 to the town of Royal Gorge, turned left on County Road 3a, and meandered toward the Royal Gorge Bridge Park.

 Royal Gorge Bridge Park